federicotdn/verb/README.md

 This defines a minimal HTTP request specification under the "Get users list" heading, composed of a method (`GET`) and a URL (`https://reqres.in/api/users`).
 The heading is prefixed with only one `*`, which makes it a level 1 heading.
 The number of `*`s determines a heading's level.
 All the text under a heading corresponds to the HTTP request it is describing.
 It is not possible to write request specifications without adding a heading at the top.

 Note that the heading has a `:verb:` tag. **Verb functions only process headings that contain this tag, and ignore the rest.** This allows you to create documents that may have a combination of HTTP request specifications and other information types.
-Note that in Org mode, by defaul subheadings inherit their parents' headings (see the `org-use-tag-inheritance` variable).
+Note that in Org mode, by default subheadings inherit their parents' tags (see the `org-use-tag-inheritance` variable).
 To easily add the `:verb:` tag to all headings in an Org document, add the following at the top of your file:
 ```
 #+FILETAGS: :verb:
 ```